 Audacity Equalization Effect Plugin Basics

-Always set Audacity to make a copy to work with leaving the original file untouched.
-Being neurotic, I make copies of the original and save in a different folder or upload to Drive.
+Always set Audacity to make a copy to work with while leaving the original file untouched.
+Being neurotic, I make copies of the original audio files and save them in a different folder (not in the Audacity folder) or upload them to Google Drive, or one of the other safe storage areas.
+Use File>Save>backup to save a super file of your current results and continue on editing the original from there.

-Some “experts” suggest you use compression before equalization.
-I would remove high end and subsonic noise first, then compress, then EQ.
+Some expert suggest you use compression before equalization.
+I would remove high end, low end and subsonic noise first using EQ, or filter, then compress, then EQ.

-If you start reading about mastering by Pro’s you will go mad.
-You can make a mediocre recording sound fabulous and no one will notice it’s not perfect.
+If you start reading about audio mastering by industry professionals you will go mad from the volume of information and conflicting ideas.
+There is no such thing as perfection at our level, You can make a mediocre recording sound pretty darn good and no one will notice it’s not perfect.

 Using that happy paradigm:

-An EQ filter allows us to boost or lower the gain (audio level) of a range of frequencies above and below the freq we select without boosting everything..
+An Equalizer allows us to raise or lower the gain (audio loudness level) of a range of frequencies above and below the frequency we select without changing the loudness of everything..
 You are adjusting a range.
-The numbers that run across the bottom of the Equalizer Show the frequencies low to high going left to right.
-In graphic mode we use sliders.
+The numbers that run across the bottom of the Equalizer show the frequencies low to high going left to right.
+Usually.
+High frequencies correspond to high pitch sounds and low frequencies to low pitch sounds.

-It's not the same as when we adjust the volume of audio which adjusts all frequencies equally.
+When we adjust the volume of audio we are raising or lowering all frequencies equally.
+Approximately.

-• Gain.
+- Gain.
 This determines the amount of change.
 Positive numbers boost the gain in that range of frequencies, while negative numbers reduce the gain in that range.
 What the sliders change, boosts+ or reduces-.
+Shown on the left of the equalizer vertically in Db.
+(Decibels)

 Sample EQ Settings